 Software Engineer I-III (4407)

-The position will be based at either our headquarters in Charlottesville, VA on the grounds of the University of Virginia (www.virginia.edu); or at the Science Operations Center in Socorro, NM on the campus of New Mexico Institute of Mining and Technology (www.nmt.edu).
-Socorro is a small, historical town in the Rio Grande Valley, 75 miles south of Albuquerque.
+The position will be based at either our headquarters in Charlottesville, VA on the grounds of the University of Virginia (www.virginia.edu); at the Science Operations Center in Socorro, NM on the campus of New Mexico Institute of Mining and Technology (www.nmt.edu) or at our Albuquerque, NM office.

 In addition to competitive pay, NRAO provides excellent paid time off benefits (vacation and sick leave).
 Medical, dental and vision plans are effective first day of employment.
 NRAO’s retirement benefit contributes an amount equal to 10 percent of a qualified participant’s base pay.
 No contribution is required of the employee; we also offer an optional supplemental, tax-deferred plan for employee retirement contributions.